The UX Design & UI Design of Chinese and Western Apps: Why Are They So Different?

-As a UX designer who was born in China and studied overseas, this has certainly piqued my interest.
+As a UX designer who was born in China and studied overseas, China web design trends have certainly piqued my interest.
 For the longest time, I was pondering what could have attributed to the unique design philosophies.
-It definitely traces back to the cultures — but what ingredients specifically have instilled the different flavors into the UX designs of Chinese and Western mobile apps?
+It definitely traces back to culture—but what ingredients specifically have instilled the different flavors into the UX designs of Chinese and Western mobile apps?

 In this article, I would like to share with you three hypotheses that could potentially explain the differences.

 “Mobile in the US is a dessert.
 In China it is the main course.”

 To many Chinese, the Internet is mobile.
 Based on the data released by CNNIC, 98% of Chinese netizens use mobile to access the Internet as of 2018.
 Granted, many of them are multi-platform users, which means they access the internet via Mobile, Desktop, and Tablet.
 However, a much more significant portion of Chinese uses Mobile as the primary means to access the Internet.
 They have leapfrogged the use of a desktop, or a laptop, launching directly into the nifty pixels at their fingertips, the mobile phone.

 Therefore, the mobile platform needs to act as an entry point to the full array of services for both educational and practical purposes.
 A new breed of app was born — the super app.